"You should sell these!" has been a common reaction to these bars lately.

-The coconut oil is a breeze to work with in the summer months, but in cooler weather you will want to warm it up a bit so it mixes well with the wet ingredients.
+The coconut oil is a breeze to work with in the summer months, but in cooler weather you’ll want to warm it up a bit so it mixes well with the wet ingredients.

 I try to make a double batch whenever possible.
 After they've cooled, I cut and wrap them individually so they're easy to grab and go.
-What we will eat within two days goes in the fridge, the rest goes in the freezer.
-Then when the rations in the fridge are gone I just replace them with a new batch from the freezer.
-You can stick them in a toaster oven to defrost them quickly, but I feel like I should warn you: they are even more addictive when they're fragrant and warm, and the chocolate chips are soft and gooey.
+What we’ll eat within a day or two goes in the fridge, the rest goes in the freezer.
+You can stick them in a toaster oven to defrost them quickly, but I feel like I should warn you: they’re even more addictive when they're fragrant and warm, and the chocolate chips are soft and gooey.

 The 8SAFE processed ingredients that I used for this recipe were: Bob's Red Mill Gluten Free Quick Cooking Oats, Let's Do Organic shredded, unsweetened Coconut, Simply Organic Pure Vanilla Extract, and Enjoy Life Semi-sweet Chocolate Chips.
 Please be sure to double check the contents of all the ingredients you use.
 Certain manufacturers use soy in their dried berries, pumpkin and sunflower seeds.
 And as always, use organic ingredients whenever possible.

 6 Tbsp water